Legendary Moonlight Sculptor: Webtoon

-A manhwa was spun-off from the original Light Novels by writer, Grimza, and artist, Kim Tae-Hyung.
-The content of the webtoon doesn't deviate from the novels, with the first season (fifty-two chapters) covering the story until Volume 2, Chapter 7, and the second season (fifty-three chapters) covering the story until Volume 5, Chapter 4.
-The third season covers the story until Volume 8, Chapter 6.
-It is currently published in the Kakao Magazine.
+A webtoon adaptation of the novels, illustrated by Kim Tae-Hyung, has been created.
+The content of the webtoon does not deviate from the novels, with the first season (fifty-two chapters) covering the story until volume two, chapter seven, and the second season (fifty-three chapters) covering the story until volume five, chapter four.
+The third season covers the story until volume eight, chapter six.
+It is currently published on KakaoPage, with its official English translation available through the Tapas website and app.